-Get Access Tokens
+Get Access Tokens#

 Different scopes are required to communicate with the different API’s:

-- The scope service_provider is required to communicate with the service provider API: https://api.harborlockers.com/docs, the resulting token it is meant to just your backend application.
+- The scope service_provider is required to communicate with the service provider API: https://api.harborlockers.com/docs,

 For this we’ll select the client_credentials grant type.
 Let’s get an access token for our backend application, with scope service_provider